smdhen/ETL-Talend-Open-Studio-DataWarehouse-for-Formula-one-1-World-Championship-1950-2022.-PwerBi-for-vi/README.md

 ### Project Overview

-This project involves the creation of a Data Warehouse using [Talend Open Studio](https://www.talend.com/products/talend-open-studio/)  and the visualization of data through graphs using [Tableau](https://www.tableau.com/).
+This project involves the creation of a Data Warehouse using [Talend Open Studio](https://www.talend.com/products/talend-open-studio/)  and the visualization of data through graphs using [Power Bi](https://learn.microsoft.com/fr-fr/power-bi/).

 ### Data description